 The foundations are not part of the Amvic ICF System and are not covered by this Certificate.
-Foundation design must comply with TGD to Part A of the Building Regulations 1997 to 2019.
-Amvic Ireland will provide loading information for foundations.
+Foundation design must comply with Part A of the Building Regulations.
+Amvic Ireland can provide loading information for foundations.

 2.1.5 External Walls